Disappearance of Mekayla Bali: Prior events

-Tuesday, April 12
+April 12

-On Tuesday morning of April 12 at 6:41 a.m., Bali sent another text message to said friend asking again for a ride to the local TD Bank.
-However, her friend refused, saying that the bank would not open until later in the day.
-According to her mother, "April 12 was just a really regular morning in our house" and that "nothing was out of the ordinary".
-As was their regular routine, Bali's grandmother drove her to school, arriving between 8:10 and 8:20 a.m.
-CCTV footage shows her putting a binder inside her locker at 8:21 a.m. and leaving the school through the back entrance at 8:30 a.m.
+At 6:41 AM on April 12, Bali sent another text message to that friend asking again for a ride to the local TD Bank.
+The friend refused since the bank was not yet open.
+Her mother said "April 12 was just a really regular morning in our house".
+Bali's grandmother drove her to school, arriving between 8:10 AM and 8:20 AM CCTV footage shows her putting a binder inside her locker at 8:21 AM and leaving the school through the back entrance at 8:30.
 She was next seen by a surveillance camera walking southeast along the railroad tracks.
-The clerk of Terry's Pawn and Bargain, a local pawn shop, told police that, between 8:40 and 8:50 a.m., Bali attempted to pawn a silver ring.
-However, being of low value he did not make her an offer.
-Shortly thereafter, between 8:50 and 8:55 a.m., she was seen at the aforementioned TD Bank withdrawing $55 from her account.
-After she left, surveillance footage shows her, at 9 a.m., walking east on Broadway Street.
+The clerk of Terry's Pawn and Bargain, a local pawn shop, told police that, between 8:40 AM and 8:50 AM, Bali attempted to pawn a silver ring; as it was low value, he did not make her an offer.
+Shortly thereafter, between 8:50 AM and 8:55 AM, she was seen at the bank withdrawing $55.00 from her account.
+After she left, surveillance footage shows her, at 9:00 AM, walking east on Broadway Street.

-At about 9:10 a.m, cameras show her entering a combined Tim Hortons/Wendy's restaurant, where she buys a drink and then sits down at a table.
-She can be seen using her phone, seemingly taking it apart at one point and then putting it back together.
-At 9:23, after less than 15 minutes, she leaves the restaurant, re-enters almost immediately, and goes out through another exit.
+At about 9:10 AM, cameras recorded her entering a combined Tim Hortons/Wendy's restaurant, buying a drink and sitting down at a table.
+She seemed to take her phone apart at one point and put it back together.
+Less than 15 minutes later, she left the restaurant, re-entered almost immediately, and left through another exit.
 Over the next 25 minutes, she was spotted by several cameras near the restaurant.
-Her movements during this time form a wide circle, checking the area around the restaurant in a counterclockwise direction.
-At 9:49 a.m., she enters the restaurant again.
-This time she sits down at another table.
-Over the next 20 minutes, she can be seen using her phone repeatedly, sending text messages and making what appear to be lengthy phone calls.
-At 10:12 a.m., she sends a text message to a friend saying, "Hey, I need help." but after a couple of minutes she texts, "Nevermind I figured it out."
-She is seen leaving the restaurant again, only to re-enter shortly after.
-At 10:43 a.m., she walks over to an elderly lady and starts a short conversation.
-Police were able to identify that woman, who told them that Bali had asked her for help in renting a hotel room, which she declined.
-After ending the conversation, Bali uses her telephone again and quickly leaves the restaurant, this time for good.
+Her movements during this time formed a wide circle, covering the area around the restaurant in a counterclockwise direction.
+At 9:49 AM, she returned to the restaurant and sat down at another table.
+Over the next 20 minutes, she used her phone repeatedly, sending text messages and making what appear to be lengthy phone calls.
+At 10:12 AM, she texted a friend saying, "Hey, I need help" followed by, "Nevermind I figured it out", a few minutes later.
+She left, and re-entered, again.
+At 10:43 AM, she started a short conversation with an older woman, who told police Bali had asked her for help in renting a hotel room, which she declined.
+After the conversation, Bali used her telephone again and left the restaurant for the last time.